 You can exit this command or keep this terminal running for further testing.
 Now open a new terminal to the Kafka consumer process on the next step.

 Kafka also has a command-line consumer to read data from the Kafka cluster and display messages to standard output.

 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic testTopic --from-beginning Welcome to kafka This is my first topic

-This tutorial helped you to install and configure Apache Kafka service on an Ubuntu system.
-Additionally, you learned to create a new topic in Kafka server and run a sample production and consumer process with Apache Kafka.
+This tutorial helped you to install and configure the Apache Kafka service on an Ubuntu system.
+Additionally, you learned to create a new topic in the Kafka server and run a sample production and consumer process with Apache Kafka.